karunkannan/EyeMark/README.md

 ## Installation
 1. Clone the repo
-2. Run 'pip3 install -r req.txt' to ensure that you have all the needed libararies.
+2. Run `pip3 install -r req.txt` to ensure that you have all the needed libararies.
 3. Import the image folder into the directory
-4. Run 'python3 bin/eyemark.py'
+4. Run `python3 bin/eyemark.py`